 Another mouthwatering option is the Stone Hearth Grille in Tropic.
 Only open in the summer, the grill serves some of the area’s best food.
 Sit on the patio nestled under the canyon walls and peruse the vibrant and inventive menu you wouldn’t expect in the middle of the desert.
 Make sure to start with the Beet “Ravioli,” sliced beets served with cashew butter, walnut pesto and microgreens.
 Locals consider it one of the best dishes in the county.

-The drive between Boulder and Escalante itself is worth the visit to these two off-the-beaten-path towns.
-You’ll cross over Hell’s Backbone Bridge, an engineering marvel with 1,500-foot drops on either side.
+As you drive between Boulder and Escalante, don’t miss a detour to Hell’s Backbone Bridge, an engineering marvel with 1,500-foot drops on either side.